dBdone/build/terms.md

 and privacy policies of any third-party websites or services that the Customer visits.

+**17.4.** Third-Party Services Integration

+**17.4.1.** dBdone integrates with third-party services including but not limited to Google, Apple, Stripe, PayPal, and cloud infrastructure providers to provide its services.

+**17.4.2.** When customers use third-party authentication (Google, Apple), certain profile information may be shared with dBdone in accordance with the third-party's privacy policy and user consent.

+**17.4.3.** Payment processing is handled by third-party providers (Stripe, PayPal). dBdone does not store credit card information and is not responsible for the security of payment data handled by third-party processors.

+**17.4.4.** dBdone is not liable for any issues, outages, or data breaches that occur with third-party services, though dBdone will work to minimize service disruption.

+**17.4.5.** Customers acknowledge that their use of third-party services is subject to the respective third-party terms of service and privacy policies.

 ## 18. Final Provisions

-**18.1.** The European Commission provides a platform for the online settlementof disputes which can be accessed under http://ec.europa.eu/consumers/odr/. dBdone is neither obliged to take part in alternative dispute resolutions before a consumer dispute settlement commission nor will do so voluntarily.
+**18.1.** The European Commission provides a platform for the online settlement of disputes which can be accessed under http://ec.europa.eu/consumers/odr/. dBdone is neither obliged to take part in alternative dispute resolutions before a consumer dispute settlement commission nor will do so voluntarily.

 **18.2.** The Customer shall only be permitted to offset claims that are undisputed by dBdone or have been legally established.